julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 A tragedy that is serious and complete and of a certain magnitude.
 One moment in a life, one fragment, a turning point — peripity — a reversal of fortune.
 But Agraulos… her whole life… Many lives… It might all just be… all middle bits?
 Unscientific?
 There are some correlations, but I’m not sure about any causation.

 It doesn’t matter how many times she dies, or how she lives in those brief stories, she’ll never be tragic.
-Never a hero, never serious or complete.
+Never serious or complete.
 Always uncertain.
 The gift of her story is not a cathartic resolution, but a mess… That I carry with me, like a worry stone.
 All the possible lives, possible deaths.

 Sappho too, of course.
 All we have are the poems she wrote, and most of those only from fragments of papyrus — often stolen off a body, the remains of a person who lived and died, but now… What we keep is the poetry.
 Wedding songs from the Lesbian poet. *Eros the melter of limbs (now again) stirs me / Sweetbitter unmanageable creature who steals in —*